-- ii. in components with steady state currents of more than 1 A and/or blocking voltages beyond 200 V other than die attach - iii. for other internal interconnections in electrical and electronic components excluding those in the scope of exemption 24 - iv. in HID lamps and oven lamps - b) in solder balls for the attachment of ceramic BGA to the printed circuit board (second level interconnect) - c) for the attachment of components to printed circuit boards (second level interconnect) in high temperature plastic overmouldings (> 220 °C) - d) for mounting electronic components onto subassemblies (first level interconnect), i.e. modules or sub-circuit boards - e) as a hermetic sealing material between a ceramic package or plug and a metal case - f) other applications; expires on 1 January 2021 for EEE in cat.
+- a) for internal interconnections in electrical and electronic components, i.e. - for die attach in power semiconductors with steady state or transient/impulse currents of 1 A or greater and/or blocking voltages beyond 200 V, or die edge sizes larger than 0.5 mm - in components with steady state currents of more than 1 A and/or blocking voltages beyond 200 V other than die attach - for other internal interconnections in electrical and electronic components excluding those in the scope of exemption 24 - in HID lamps and oven lamps - b) in solder balls for the attachment of ceramic BGA to the printed circuit board (second level interconnect) - c) for the attachment of components to printed circuit boards (second level interconnect) in high temperature plastic overmouldings (> 220 °C) - d) for mounting electronic components onto subassemblies (first level interconnect), i.e. modules or sub-circuit boards - e) as a hermetic sealing material between a ceramic package or plug and a metal case - f) other applications; expires on 1 January 2021 for EEE in cat.
 1-7 and 10

-In a final round, this proposal was discussed with the stakeholders10, 11, 12, 13 again.
+In a final round, this proposal was discussed with the stakeholders^{13, 14, 15, 16} again.
 The following summarizes the applicants' comments.